 How Are Fines Issued?

-This will depend on a number of things including whether you are resident or non-resident in Spain.
+This will depend on several things including whether you are a resident or non-resident in Spain.

-If you are a non-resident, fines usually have to be paid on the spot.
-The police also have the right to escort you to a hotel or holiday accommodation you are staying in or even a cash machine in order to collect payment.
+If you are a non-resident, Spanish speeding fines usually have to be paid on the spot.
+The police also have the right to escort you to a hotel or holiday accommodation you are staying in or even a cash machine to collect payment.

 If it is a speeding fine from one of the many speed cameras, you will receive your fine in the post.

-If you are non-resident in Spain and are using a hire car, you may receive the fine via the car hire company or the car hire company may charge you an admin fee and pass on your details to the police.
+If you are a non-resident in Spain and are using a rental car when you are caught speeding, you may receive the fine via the hire car company or the car hire company may charge you an admin fee and pass on your details to the police.
 You will then receive a penalty notice from them directly.
 This can then be paid online via the DGT website (See further below).

-Important Update: Under a new EU cross-border agreement (2015/413), each Member State of the European Union will have the power to track down and identify a driver regardless as to whether they are resident or not.
+Important Update: Under a new EU cross-border agreement (2015/413), each Member State of the European Union will have the power to track down and identify a driver regardless of whether they are resident or not.
 They will then be able to contact the driver, issue and pursue any outstanding penalty fines.
 The new directive came into force on the 6th of May 2015.
-Further information can be found at our page EU Introduces New Cross-Border Traffic Law To Make Drivers Pay-Up.
+Further information can be found on our page EU Introduces New Cross-Border Traffic Law To Make Drivers Pay-Up.

-The level of the fines in terms of cost and points on your licence are determined by the severity of the offence.
-Parking penalties will end up with a smaller fine unlike a speeding violation which could cost you up to 600 Euro's and up to six points on your driving licence.
+The level of the fines in terms of cost and points on your licence is determined by the severity of the offence.
+Parking penalties will end up with a smaller fine, unlike a speeding violation which could cost you between 100 to 600 Euro and up to six points off your driving licence.
+You can also be fined 200 Euros if you have an invalid driving licence.

 The cost of the fines may also vary slightly from region to region.